 Neglecting Hamstrings

 This is definitely a big crutch that most people use in their leg training, and it halts their overall development.
-The hamstrings are as much of a show-off muscle as the quads, so they tend to go unnoticed and ignored a lot of the time.
+The hamstrings aren’t as much of a show-off muscle as the quads, so they tend to go unnoticed and ignored a lot of the time.
 The biggest solution to this issue is to simply start training them as seriously as the quads.
 There are numerous fun hamstring exercises to perform, and even the exercises used for quads can be used in a way that is shifted in focus towards the hamstrings.

 The squat and leg press can both be performed in a manner that is beneficial to hamstring development, and there’s also deadlifts, stiff-legged deadlifts and hamstring curls as additional hamstring exercises.
 Dumbbell lunges also hit the hamstrings really well.